girishtulabandu/REST_API/README.md

 # testing tool
 Uses POSTMAN to test the API

+# designing tool
+Flask

 # purpose

-can do all the CURD operations
+which can do all CURD operations and fetchdata from sqlite3 and return as JSON